 Protecting yourself from the cold with multi-layered clothes, gloves and scarfs is recommended, particular as it’ll only get colder the higher you go on the North Yorkshire Three Peaks Challenge.

 Food and Drink

 This one should be obvious.
 Every hiker that knows their stuff will carry a flask with them, filled with their hot drink of choice.
 Carry some biscuits with you and you’ll satisfy three essential aspects of hiking: keeping warm, satiated and hydrated.
 Make sure you let your drinks cool down to a comfortable level before taking a sip, as the cold winter air will make your mouth more sensitive to the heat.

 The Warning Signs of Hypothermia

-While it’s extremely unlikely that you’ll develop hypothermia on the North Yorkshire Three Peaks in Britain’s mild winters, you should always know the warning signs, as it won’t be immediately obvious to you or your group.
-Mild hypothermia usually means shivering, clumsiness and poor dexterity, combined with psychological effects like confusion, becoming quick to anger and argumentative.
+While it’s extremely unlikely that you’ll develop hypothermia whilst completing the North Yorkshire Three Peaks Challenge in Britain’s mild winters, you should always know the warning signs, as it won’t be immediately obvious to you or your group.
+Mild hypothermia usually means shivering, clumsiness and poor dexterity, combined with psychological effects like confusion, becoming quick to anger and being argumentative.

 We all take risks when we go hiking, and while things like hypothermia can seem frightening, it’s easier to stay warm by wearing the right clothes and bringing hot drinks with you.
-North Yorkshire 3 Peaks is dedicated to providing excellent guided tours of the Yorkshire Three Peaks and the surrounding moorland.
-There’s also the North Yorkshire 3 Peaks Challenge: all 3 peaks climbed in 12 hours, around 24 miles of undulating paths and beautiful scenery.
+But besides the risks, why not get involved today?